reidwatson/job-board/README.md

 Here is my excercise in the tech stack from the job description -- spring boot api / mysql db / react frontend.
 It has some simple job board features that I got from using the product: Browse job listings, see jobs on a map near me (prototype), search for jobs, post a job, apply for a job, see my applications.
 It uses very basic auth with salted + hashed passwords in the mysql db.

 I have never made a spring boot api from scratch before, or used mysql despite many years working with sql servers, and thought this would be fun.
-I heavily relied on Claude sonnet 3.7 with Cursor to build this -- so there are certainly some bad pracices in this repository.
+I heavily relied on Claude sonnet 3.7 with Cursor to build this in less than 24hrs -- so there are certainly some bad pracices in this repository 😅

 ## 🔗 Live Demo